Wonderful service from start to finish.

 £453million divorce pay-out highlights potential of family mediation and pre-nuptial agreements

 A recent case judged in a private hearing is believed to have led to the largest divorce pay-out in the UK of £453million.
-Sarah Pennicott, Family Lawyer, here reviews the case and explains why it has an impact on not only high-net worth individuals, but all couples considering a divorce.
+Sam Miles, Family Partner, here reviews the case and explains why it has an impact on not only high-net worth individuals, but all couples considering a divorce.

 The case in question revolves around a 61 year old billionaire husband and his 44 year-old wife, who have been given the right to remain anonymous.
 The couple met and married in Moscow before moving to Surrey.
 The husband was an oil and gas trader who built up a fortune in a Russian energy business.
 Approximately five years ago, he sold his shares in the company for 1.3 billion US dollars, or £1billion.